 Debate and Honors Societies

 The official red and white colors of Dickinson College emerged from the societies' symbols.
 Belles Lettres adopted a red rose, while Union Philosophical chose a white rose.
-Today, both societies remain active on campus in addition to 130 clubs and organizations that have emerged during Dickinson's 225 years of history.
+Today, both societies remain active on campus in addition to 130 clubs and organizations that have emerged during Dickinson's more than two centuries of history.

 Honor societies are an important part of the Dickinson experience for some of our most engaged students.
 The college boasts a connection to prestigious national honors organizations such as Phi Beta Kappa, but also features its own societies including Raven's Claw, founded in 1896 for senior men, Scroll and Key, a local society recognizing service, leadership and personal character, and Wheel and Chain, an organization honoring senior women.
 Members are tapped each spring through special ceremonies.